 The History of the Palace

-However, after the defeat at the Battle of Dien Bien Phu, the French government was forced to sign Geneva accords and withdrew their troops out of Vietnam.
+However, after the defeat at the Battle of Dien Bien Phu, the French government was forced to sign the Geneva accords and withdrew their troops out of Vietnam.
 In the meantime, The U.S employed its ambitious plan to invade Vietnam again by introducing a newborn regime called the Vietnam Republic Government which was led by Ngo Dinh Diem.
-Soon, he became a so-called president of this regime and took over the Norodom Palace.
-The building back then was renamed as the independence palace.
+Soon, he became the so-called president of this regime and took over the Norodom Palace.
+The building back then was renamed the Independence Palace.

-On 27th 1962, 2 pilots of Ngo Dinh Diem’s republic of Vietnam air force rebelled and assassinated the president by flowing 2 aircraft toward the palace and bombed them.
+On 27th 1962, 2 pilots of Ngo Dinh Diem’s republic of Vietnam air force rebelled and assassinated the president by flowing 2 aircraft toward the palace and bombing them.
 The rebel damaged utterly the left part of the building but did not successfully kill the president and his family.
-After the assassination, Ngo Dinh Diem ordered to reconstruct the palace while his family moved to Gia Long Palace, which is the Ho Chi Minh Museum nowadays.
+After the assassination, Ngo Dinh Diem ordered to the reconstruction of the palace while his family moved to Gia Long Palace, which is the Ho Chi Minh Museum nowadays.